Platform-Specific Content Strategies: Format & Structure Guide

 Key Takeaways

-Match content format to platform preferences:
+Match content format to platform preferences using seo-vs-aeo-key-differences as a framework:

 1. Google AI Overviews - Short paragraphs, clean lists, definition-first structure